Coast to Coast (Westlife album)

 Coast to Coast is the second studio album by Irish boy band Westlife.
 It was released on 6 November 2000 by RCA Records.
 Five hit singles were released from the album: "Against All Odds", "My Love", "What Makes a Man", "I Lay My Love on You" and "When You're Looking Like That".
 The album was a commercial success in both Ireland and the United Kingdom, selling 1.8 million copies in Britain alone.
 The album was the third-best selling of 2000 in Britain.
-As of October 2001, it sold seven million copies worldwide.
+As of October 2001, it had sold seven million copies worldwide.

 In January 2005, the album was re-issued in a two-in-one box set compilation with the group's third album, World of our Own (2001).
 A video album, titled Coast to Coast – Up Close and Personal, was released on 27 November 2000.
-It peaked at number one on the UK Visual Chart and a certified 3× Platinum.
+It peaked at number one on the UK Visual Chart and a certified 3× platinum.